faisal5278/prompt_engineering/README.md

-Prompt Engineering with LangChain and Hugging Face This project explores prompt engineering using LangChain alongside the Hugging Face Inference API.
-It demonstrates how structured and few-shot prompting techniques can guide a large language model to perform specific tasks more effectively.
+Prompt Engineering with LangChain and Hugging Face This project demonstrates how to use LangChain for prompt engineering, combined with the Hugging Face Inference API, to build and test various NLP tasks.
+It showcases how structured prompts can improve the performance and clarity of LLM outputs.

-Project Overview
+🔍 Project Overview
-The notebook includes three main examples:
+The notebook includes three main examples of prompt engineering:

 Financial Advisor Prompt
-Generates simplified explanations of financial concepts like income tax using a templated prompt.
+Uses a custom prompt to generate beginner-friendly explanations of financial concepts, such as income tax.

 Language Translation Prompt
-Translates a given English sentence into a target language through a customizable prompt structure.
+Translates a given sentence into a target language using a simple templated prompt.

 Few-Shot Antonym Prediction
-Uses a few-shot prompt with examples to generate antonyms for input words.
+Demonstrates a few-shot learning approach by providing a model with a few examples of antonyms, then prompting it to predict the antonym of a new word.

-Technologies Used
+🛠️ Technologies Used
-LangChain for prompt construction and formatting
+LangChain for building structured and few-shot prompts

-Hugging Face Inference API (zephyr-7b-beta model) for LLM responses
+Hugging Face Inference API for interacting with the zephyr-7b-beta LLM

 Python standard libraries (os, requests)

-Notes
+📌 Notes
-You need access to the Hugging Face model HuggingFaceH4/zephyr-7b-beta.
+Make sure you have access to the Hugging Face zephyr-7b-beta model.

-The project focuses on prompt engineering concepts, not model training or deployment.
+This project is focused on prompt design, not fine-tuning or training models.

-Model output may vary depending on the prompt structure and wording.
+All responses depend on the quality of prompt engineering and the underlying model behavior.

-"# prompt_engineering"
-# prompt_engineering
-# prompt_engineering